Sparebox/point-masses-Raylib/README.md

 If you already have an SDK installed you can run the project in release mode by typing and running `dotnet run -c Release` in the project directory.

 # Running without the Dotnet SDK
-If you don't want to install the SDK on your system you can download one of self-contained releases for your platform (not available yet).
+If you don't want to install the SDK on your system you can download one of self-contained releases for your platform.
+Note that the application should be run in the same working directory as the executable file.